-17 Figure 4 compares the mortality rate between people with MitraClip and people with a heart following the intervention as a result of the higher probability of organ rejection but have a more favourable prognosis in the following years.
+Figure 4 compares the mortality rate between people with MitraClip and people with a heart transplant.
+People with heart transplant exhibits a higher mortality during the first year following the intervention as a result of the higher probability of organ rejection but have a more favourable prognosis in the following years.